20 gifts the Aquarius in your life will love

 Because Aquariuses love innovation and original ideas, they can be a sucker for a good tech gift.
 Present them with this wireless AirPods charger that will come in handy when their precious headphones die unexpectedly.

-Aquariuses prefer to be in control, and don’t want to miss an opportunity to show off their skills.
+Aquariuses prefer to be in control and don’t want to miss an opportunity to show off their skills.
 Honestly, they’re probably looking for a new quarantine hobby anyway.
 Gift your music lover this compact DJ controller that will have them performance-ready in no time.
 Even the most experienced DJs were impressed by this convenient controller.

-100 Things To Do Scratch Off Poster ($15; uncommongoods.com)
+100 Things to Do Scratch-Off Poster ($15; uncommongoods.com)

 The year 2021 is all about creating new kinds of adventures and finding joy in the little things.
-With this scratch off poster, your Aquarius will be excited to have fun things to cross off their list.
-From growing a tree to learning a new language, there’s plenty of things to do until it’s safe to roam again.
+With this scratch-off poster, your Aquarius will be excited to have fun things to cross off their list.
+From growing a tree to learning a new language, there are plenty of things to do until it’s safe to roam again.

 Small Fish Infinity Cube Fidget Toy ($9.95; amazon.com)